 What to see

 I had 24 hours at my disposal, not much.
 Still, many of the sights interesting for a first-time visitor are within walking distance.
 Quebec City has about 500,000 inhabitants and 300,000 more around.

 The compact, oldest part is divided between the Old Upper Town (Haute Ville) as it is called and the Old Lower Town (Basse Ville) where Champlain first established himself in 1608.
 The two are connected by a funicular, steps and steep roads.
 These parts are extremely picturesque – and tourist packed.
 The huge Chateau Frontenac is a spectacular hotel and holds a dominant position in the Haute Ville.

 My walks brought me along the walls of the Citadelle, built by the British in 1820 and onto the top of the fortress.
 This part of the city has parks (like the large Plains of Abraham) and even more prominent public buildings, like the Hotel du Parlement.

 All these sights are better explained in other resources, so let me just finish by presenting my map.
 It is expandable into a new tab or window, and also to be worked in by zooming and clicking.
 I spent some time before going and while in Quebec, compiling these points of interest.
 My suggestion is to zoom in on Quebec city to discover my findings, most of which I actually made it to.

 This article is part of a series based on a four-night visit to three major cities in eastern Canada.
-The result is introduced in these articles.

 (2) Quebec City (THIS)